 One of the ways to find more balance is to stop trying to juggle too many priorities.
-Imagine that each priority in your life is a ball and your task is to juggle these balls which is a metaphor for life.
+Imagine that each priority in your life is a ball and your task is to juggle these balls which are a metaphor for life.

 If you only have 1 ball, you can imagine how easy it would be to toss that ball up and down with just one hand.
-In fact, after a while you might get bored of doing the same thing over and over again.
+In fact, after a while, you might get bored of doing the same thing over and over again.
 With two balls, the task of juggling is still feasible and still probably not too challenging.
 Throw three, four, five balls into the mix and it becomes not only interesting but really difficult.

 What are your priorities in life?

 As my wife and I continue these discussions about how busy we are, I suggested that we spend some time setting priorities.
-If we try to juggle too many balls, we may find challenges to finding more balance.
+If we try to juggle too many balls, we may find challenges in finding more balance.

-k out, still seeing friends and family, spending quality time with each other, and so on and so on, I suggested that we come up with our top three priorities for 2013.
-What 3 balls do we want to juggle first.
+out, still seeing friends and family, spending quality time with each other, and so on and so on, I suggested that we come up with our top three priorities for 2013.
+What 3 balls do we want to juggle first?
 It does not necessarily mean we have to ignore everything else.
 It just means we prioritize our needs and wants.

 Have we lost sight of the power of simplification?

 We live in a world that is incredibly complex.
 More information has lead to information overload.
 More choice has lead to more confusion.
 We are inundated with thousands of messages every single day.